akauppi/firebase-jest-testing/Jest feedback.md

 ```
   /* HYPOTHETICAL API that would allow us to reject a test instead of it timing out. */
-  jest.onTimeout( () => {
+  jest.beforeTimeout( () => {
     reject();
   });
 ```

 Jest would behave like this:

-- if timing out, and one or more `onTimeout` are defined for the test
+- if timing out, and one or more `beforeTimeout` are defined for the test
   - call those functions
   - leave the actual timing out to a teeny bit later (`setTimeout({...},0)` or similar)
-  - that code should still check whether the test has passed/failed, since it's possible calling the `onTimeout` has caused this.
+  - that code should still check whether the test has passed/failed, since it's possible calling the `beforeTimeout` has caused this.

-i.e. the `onTimeout` function would not return anything.
+i.e. the `beforeTimeout` function would not return anything.
 It can affect the promise itself.

-One important consideration is that Promises would not end up dangling, which [causes problems in Jest](https://github.com/firebase/firebase-js-sdk/issues/4884).
+>A somewhat related issue is Firebase/Jest with "unstopped async operations": [Firebase side](https://github.com/firebase/firebase-js-sdk/issues/4884), [Jest side](https://github.com/facebook/jest/issues/11464#issuecomment-850055381) issue.

 **Alternative(s):**